derian-firnal/firnal.dashboard.ui.v2/README.md

-# DashStack
+# firnal.dashboard.ui

-DashStack is a feature-rich backend dashboard application built during my frontend training program.
+firnal.dashboard.ui is a feature-rich backend dashboard application built during my frontend training program.
 This project allows users to manage products, people, events, and todos.
 It utilizes a variety of modern frontend technologies to provide a seamless and dynamic user experience.

 ## Features